sumiyaaa/My_Projects/README.md

 # My_Projects
-here is some projects of HTML, CSS & JAVASCRIPT
+Here is some projects of HTML, CSS & JAVASCRIPT